KING For a Reason! Kohli's Gesture Towards DK Shows he is Ultimate Team Player | WATCH

 Mumbai: Dinesh Karthik showed that he still has it in him to hurt oppositions with the bat in the end of an innings as he hit a breathtaking eight-ball 30* against Sunrisrers Hyderabad on Sunday.
 Following his knock, he received praise from all quarters, but none would have been more flattering than Virat Kohli’s heartwarming gesture towards the veteran.
 Kohli was waiting for Karthik to enter the dressing-room.
-Once Karthik entered the dressing-room, Kohli bowed to him.Also Read - IPL 2022: Amit Mishra Reveals Reason Why CSK Captain MS Dhoni Eats His Bat Before Going in The Middle
+Once Karthik entered the dressing-room, Kohli bowed to him.Also Read - Chennai Super Kings Qualification Scenario: How Can MS Dhoni-Led CSK Still Qualify For IPL 2022 Playoffs?

 Earlier in the day, Kohli registered his third golden duck of the season.